 Two adults can share driving and baby care responsibilities.
 Make sure that one of you gets enough sleep to drive safely.
 Plus, it's nice to have another adult to talk to along the way.

-Of course you can take a road trip with your baby on your own.
+Yes, you can take a road trip with your baby on your own if you need to.
 I took a quick road trip – about 4 hours each way – with my second child when he was 7 months old.
 It was not his first road trip and the drive was uneventful.

 If you travel on your own with your baby, place the car seat behind the passenger seat so that it is easier to see and reach your baby if needed.
 Expect to stop more often to attend to the baby's needs.